TOWN OF MOUNTAIN VIEW COLORADO

 A. Copies, Printouts or Photographs.
 Pursuant to C.R.S. § 24-72-205(5)(a), the Town shall charge a fee not to exceed twenty-five cents ($0.25) per standard page for any copy of a public record or a fee not to exceed the actual cost of providing a copy, printout or photograph of a public record which is in a format other than a standard page.
 For purposes of this Policy, a black and white copy made on a single sheet of letter or legal sized white paper shall constitute a “standard page.”

 B. Research and Retrieval Time.
-Pursuant to C.R.S. § 24-72-205(6)(a), the first hour of research and retrieval time shall be free of charge; however, the Town reserves the right to charge a fee of thirty dollars ($30.00) for any additional staff time devoted to researching and retrieving the requested information.
+Pursuant to C.R.S. § 24-72-205(6)(a), the first hour of research and retrieval time shall be free of charge; however, the Town reserves the right to charge a fee of thirty-three dollars and fifty-eight cents ($33.58) for any additional staff time devoted to researching and retrieving the requested information.
 A deposit of equal to 50% of the estimated costs of responding to a records request shall be submitted to the Town prior to any search being commenced.

 C. Postage/Courier Fees.
 If the Custodian of Records transmits records by regular mail or courier service, the requesting party shall be responsible for the cost of postage or courier fees.